-Local communities are included in projectrelated decision-making processes.
+related decision-making processes.
 Community input is valued, and potential conflicts are addressed respectfully with focuses on shared value and mutual benefit.
-The aim is to build and maintain positive longterm relationships with partner communities, fostering trust and collaboration throughout the project lifecycle.

-of our projects in Israel either have communities as our equity partners or have commercial corporations that are fully owned by the communities as equity partners.
+The aim is to build and maintain positive longterm relationships with partner communities, fostering trust and collaboration throughout of our projects in Israel either have communities as our equity partners21 or have commercial corporations that are fully owned by the communities as equity partners.22